mlesniak/kafka-with-go/README.md

 # Overview

 This is a small playground example for using Apache Kafka with Go.
-Initially, I used Shopify's samara library but switched to Confluents library due to easier use and more examples.
+Initially, I used [Shopify's samara](https://github.com/Shopify/sarama) library but switched to [Confluent's kafka](https://github.com/confluentinc/confluent-kafka-go) library due to easier use and more examples.
 Currently, you can create and list topics and inject random messages  of pre-defined length and size as well as consume them (see below).

 ## Build